avysk/liboom/README.md

 ## Installation and usage

-There are two ways to use Liboom in your project: with our without CMake.
+There are two ways to use Liboom in your project: with or without CMake.

 ### Using CMake